 Susan Spitzer is a licensed occupational therapist, author, and lecturer with expertise in sensory integration, play, and autism spectrum disorders.
 She has operated her own private practice clinic in Pasadena, CA for 15 years.
 Her highly creative and individualized approach continues to energize her practice after 20 years of experience.
-Previously, she directed a hospital program and worked in early intervention programs and public and private schools.
-She is certified in sensory integration and the Interactive Metronome®.
+Previously, she directed a hospital program and worked in early intervention programs as well as public and private schools.
+She is certified in sensory integration and the Interactive Metronome(R).
 Dr. Spitzer has taught occupational therapy courses at the University of Southern California.
 She is a highly respected presenter for audiences within and outside of occupational therapy.
 Her work radiates her passion about the benefits of occupational therapy as well as the capacity for development and potentiality in all children with developmental disabilities.

 Dr. Spitzer received her B.A. in psychology from Claremont McKenna College, where she conducted research on video modeling for play with children with autism and assisted in behavioral interventions.
-She received both her M.A. in occupational therapy and her Ph.D. in occupational science from the University of Southern California.
+She received both her M.A. in occupational therapy and her PhD in occupational science from the University of Southern California.
 Her doctoral research focused on understanding individual meaning in activities for children with autism.
 This research and training provided the foundation for her focus on using personal occupational meaning as the cornerstone for effective intervention.